jamiepoli/JamvieCTF/content/about.md

 I'm Vie, real name Jam, and I'm a computer science/mathematics student from the University of British Columbia.
 I'm also a mentor/executive member of the UBC CTF team, [Maple Bacon](https://ubcctf.github.io/), where I help with managerial duties and provide educational resources to those new to the CTF scene - particularly in web application and network security.

-Some of my other interests include, but are not limited to: art history, earth sciences, and physics.
+Some of my other interests include, but are not limited to: art history, earth and climate sciences, and physics.
+I'm currently delving into the prospects of matheamtical modelling and optimization as an application to solve all sorts of problems.

 Outside of computer security competitions, I utilize my skills in mathematics and computer science combined with my artistic talent to create projects carrying technology to a wider audience.

-I have a desire to understand what mystery obscures us from, and a hope to use my skills to create an accessible space for others to learn and understand the beautiful complexities of the world around us, and to keep us safe in a growing digitally-omnipresent era.

 {{< image src="/images/Self.png" alt="satisfies all checks" position="center" style="border-radius: 900px; width: 300px;" >}}